Career Counseling: The impact of ethnicity, gender, and class on career choices, career options, and career opportunities: An Interview with My Father.

 Celester was earning the respect of his new supervisor and he describes that experience as “a blessing in disguise” because, through that experience, he gained valuable insight to the Music industry, knowledge that became extremely relevant for ordering and maintaining inventory in a Record store and it was knowledge he put to good use when he and my mom later opened their own retail Record stores.
 Dad worked for Miles for two years in Chicago, before he resigned and moved us (by then my younger sister was born) to Anderson where they opened “Pamoja’s Records.”
 When they opened their second, third, and fourth stores in Indianapolis, they changed the name to “The Record Mart.”

-When your mother and I had completed renovations to a laundromat with the assistance of a Small Business Loan, our physical location was ready, but we didn’t have any merchandise.
+When your mother and I had completed renovations to an old abandoned laundromat with the assistance of a Small Business Loan, our physical location was ready, but we didn’t have any merchandise.
 Miles became an early investor.
 He told me, ‘Pick out whatever you need.
 Pay me when you can.’
 I did exactly that and as business picked up, we were able to repay Miles’ generous loan of merchandise within a year.

 My father’s professional path was not a straight shot.
 Instead, it wove through a series of jobs.
 At every stop, he dreamed of accomplishing more and asked those around him how he could advance.
 Early experiences opened his eyes to the larger world and a different way of living, which influenced him as a young boy and guided the adult he became.
 Seeing there was a better way to live, he pushed himself to learn more, and offered opportunities for others to do the same.